Jorge Hernandez (footballer, born 1992)

-Jorge Hernández Diéguez (born 6 February 1992) is a Spanish footballer who plays for UP Langreo mainly as a winger.
+Jorge Hernández Diéguez (born 6 February 1992) is a Spanish footballer who plays for Tercera Federación club L'Entregu mainly as a winger.

 Club career

 Born in Sanzoles, Zamora, Castile and León, Hernández finished his formation at local Zamora CF, and made his senior debuts in the 2009–10 season in the Segunda División B, aged only 17.

 On 27 June 2014 Hernández moved to neighbouring Real Valladolid, being initially assigned to the reserves also in the third level.
 He made his first-team debut on 7 September, replacing Óscar Díaz in the 74th minute of a 3–1 home win over Racing de Santander in the Segunda División.

 Hernández left the Pucelanos in 2015, and signed for third-tier club Sestao River on 3 August of that year.
 The following 20 July, he moved to fellow league team CD Alcoyano.